-Kayaking trips: One of the best ways to explore the city is by water.
-Paddle around a river island on a guided tour, or strike out solo to see iconic landmarks like St. John’s Bridge from a new vantage point.
+- Kayaking trips: One of the best ways to explore the city is by water.
+Paddle around a river island on a guided tour, or set out solo to see iconic landmarks like St. Johns Bridge from a new vantage point.

 Portland’s food and drink

-It’s nearly impossible not to eat and drink well in Portland, where you can start your day with an artisan latte at Heart Coffee, pick up pulled pork at Matt’s BBQ for lunch, and finish at a splurge-worthy French bistro like Restaurant St. Jack.
+It’s nearly impossible not to eat and drink well in Portland, where you can start your day with an artisan latte at Heart Coffee Roasters, pick up pulled pork at Matt’s BBQ for lunch, and finish at a splurge-worthy French bistro like St. Jack.

-Food carts: Knots of eclectic food carts set up in “pods” around town, where you can sample a hodgepodge of delicious eats, from wood-fired pizza to hand-pulled noodles.
-Food carts also offer some of Portland’s best values, with most dishes coming in at $10 or less.
+- Food carts: Knots of eclectic food carts set up in “pods” around town, where you can sample a hodgepodge of delicious eats, from wood-fired pizza to hand-pulled noodles.
+Food carts also offer some of Portland’s best values, with most dishes coming in at USD 10 or less.

 Arts and culture